Last Updated on

-- First off, you will have to take apart a printer of your choice, preferably Epson and take out just the print head and its carriage.
+- First off, you will have to take apart a printer of your choice, preferably Epson, and take out just the print head and its carriage.
 You will also need paper feed motor, shaft, power supply.

 - Next, you have to cut the plywoods for the drawer.
-Cut one piece of 10×25 inch and two pieces of 1×25 inches.
+Cut one piece of 10×25 inches and two pieces of 1×25 inches.
 Here the side plywoods are mounted on top of the bottom.

 - Next, you have to create a “T” shaped material holder for which you have to cut out one piece of 13×9 inches plywood and another 13×3 inches plywood.